ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 - Service ID (label: TBD): The Service identifier, as defined in the Transparency Service parameters.

+- Tree Algorithm (label: TBD): The Tree Algorithm used for issuing the receipt, as defined in the Transparency Service parameters.

 - Issued At (label: TBD): The time at which the countersignature was issued as the number of seconds from 1970-01-01T00:00:00Z UTC, ignoring leap seconds.

+# Receipt Verification {#ReceiptVerification}

+Given a signed envelope and a Receipt for it, the following steps must be followed to verify this Receipt.

+1. Decode the protected header of the Receipt and look-up the TS parameters using the Service ID header parameter.

+2. Verify that the Tree Algorithm parameter value in the receipt protected header matches the one in the TS parameters.

+3. Construct a `Countersign_structure` as described in {{cose_sign1_countersign}}, using the protected header of the Receipt as `sign_protected`.

+4. CBOR-encode `Countersign_structure` as To-Be-Included, using the CBOR encoding described in {{deterministic-cbor}}.

+5. Invoke the Tree Algorithm receipt verification procedure with the TS parameters and To-Be-Included as inputs.

+The Verifier SHOULD apply additional checks before accepting the countersigned envelope as valid, based on its protected headers and payload.

 # CCF 2 Tree Algorithm